 Designed by William Barlow in 1863, it gained instant fame for its “Barlow Shed” train shed arch that spans 73 metres and is over 30 metres high at its apex; at the time, the largest enclosed space in the world.
 The Grade 1 listed red brick Gothic landmark façade fronting the station was the result of an architectural competition in 1865 and became the Midland Grand Hotel.
 In 1935, the hotel was closed and the building became railway offices, renamed as the St Pancras Chambers.

-In total, 5,000 Hochiki ESP – Enhanced System Protocol – analogue addressable devices have been installed throughout the site.
-A variety of Hochiki devices were selected, each chosen for its proven ability to combat particular fire risks in the huge multi-activity station.
+Following a site safety upgrade, the Eurostar terminus at St Pancras International in London bristles with the latest high-performance fire detection and alarm technology, including no fewer than 5,000 Hochiki ESP – Enhanced System Protocol – analogue addressable devices, installed throughout the site.
+A variety of Hochiki devices were selected, each chosen for its proven ability to combat fire risks in the huge multi-activity station.
 They included optical smoke sensors for back office and main passenger concourse areas; multi-sensors for more challenging environments such as plant rooms and workshops; heat detectors in kitchens and toilets; audio visual devices and base sounder beacons.

-“We had to take great care when installing the fire detection equipment, as it was vital to minimise any adverse aesthetic impact on the highly decorative Victorian architecture.”
-He continues: “Another major challenge was the need to install the new system in a station that was to remain open and be used daily by thousands of passengers.
-So the fire safety system had to be fully functional at all times.”
+“We had to take great care when installing the fire detection equipment, as it was vital to minimise any adverse aesthetic impact on the highly decorative Victorian architecture.
+Another major challenge was the need to install the new system in a station that was to remain open and be used daily by thousands of passengers.
+So, the fire safety system had to be always fully functional.”

 With huge numbers of people converging on the station's platforms at peak travel times, and the travelling public's ever-present concerns regarding terrorist activities, ensuring the minimum disruption from false alarms was a paramount consideration.
-In the event of a confirmed fire, the Syncro system directly controls and monitors the station's voice evacuation system, which is audible in all of the station's public areas.
-However, in places where high levels of ambient noise may make it difficult to hear voice alarms, such as toilets, beacons are also fitted.
+In the event of a confirmed fire, the system directly controls and monitors the station's voice evacuation system, which is audible in all the station's public areas.
+However, in places where high levels of ambient noise may make it difficult to hear voice alarms, such as toilets, Hochiki beacons were also fitted.

 An Integrated Solution

-“The key elements that I look for in a fire system are reliability, flexibility, good quality control, high performance and false alarm management.
+“The key elements that we look for in a fire system are reliability, flexibility, good quality control, high performance and false alarm management.
 The last thing we need on a site such as St Pancras International is unwanted false alarms.
-With the synergy that has resulted from

-Hochiki and Kentec Electronics working together, they have delivered superior product performance and hands-on technical support.”
+Hochiki have delivered superior product performance and hands-on technical support.”

 Just as Eurostar trains speeding out of the rejuvenated St Pancras International have established Britain's credentials in world-class high speed rail travel, so too has a new European benchmark for railway station fire safety been established.